libft/package/README.md

     - `cache/` - cache directory for each package
     - `log/` - log directory for each package
     - `lib/` - persistent data for each package
+  - `src/` - directory for current source files

+## Files

+all source files must located in the project's src directory

+there's special reserved names for the libft package system

+### Given files

+- `src/deps.txt` - list of direct dependency packages

+### Generated files

+- `src/deps_all.txt` - all recursive dependencies include self
+- ... and more undefined files exclude the src directory

 ## Makefile